Tarboro, North Carolina: Hurricane Floyd

-James Street Bridge washed out in Tarboro, North Carolina.
+Saint James Street Bridge washed out in Tarboro, North Carolina.
 FEMA#136, taken by Dave Gatley on November 8, 1999.

 National Guard transporting government documents from flooded building, Tarboro, NC.
 FEMA#495, taken by Sgt.
 1st Class Eric Wedeking September 16, 1999.

 Hurricane Floyd was a very powerful Cape Verde-type hurricane that struck the east coast of the United States in 1999.
 It was the sixth named storm, fourth hurricane, and third major hurricane in the 1999 Atlantic hurricane season.
 With its approach, officials ordered the third largest evacuation in US history (behind Hurricane Gustav and Hurricane Rita, respectively), and 2.6 million coastal residents of five states were ordered from their homes.
 The hurricane formed off the coast of Africa and lasted from September 7 to 19, peaking in strength as a very strong Category 4 hurricane—just 2 mph short of the highest possible rating on the Saffir–Simpson Hurricane Scale.

 Flooding in Tarboro occurred mostly in areas around the Tar River, which exceeded 500-year flood levels along its lower stretches; it crested 24 ft above flood stage.
 The Tar River surrounds about half of Tarboro as both the North end and Southern ends of the city have developed along it.
 Flooding began upstream in Rocky Mount, where up to 30% of the city was underwater for several days.
 In Tarboro, much of the downtown became flooded by several feet of water.
 Nearby, the town of Princeville was largely destroyed when the waters of the Tar poured over the town's levee, covering the town with more than 20 ft of floodwater for ten days.
 Part of the Tarboro and Princeville city limits are defined by the Tar River.